Fidelis of Sigmaringen

-Fidelis of Sigmaringen, OFM Cap.
-(1577 – 1622) was a German Capuchin friar who was involved in the Catholic Counter-Reformation.
+Fidelis of Sigmaringen, O.F.M.
+Cap. (born Mark Roy or Rey; 1577 – 24 April 1622) was a German Capuchin friar who was involved in the Catholic Counter-Reformation.
 He was martyred by his opponents at Seewis im Prättigau, now part of Switzerland.
 Fidelis was canonized in 1746.

 Early life

 He was born Mark Roy or Rey in 1577, in Sigmaringen, a town in modern-day Germany, then under the Principality of Hohenzollern-Sigmaringen.
-His father's name was John Rey, a spaniard.
-He studied law and philosophy at the University of Freiburg.
+His father, Johannes Rey, of Flemish ancestry, was the burgomaster of the town.

-Roy subsequently taught philosophy at this university, ultimately earning the degree of Doctor of Law.
-During his time as a student he did not drink wine, and wore a hair-shirt.
+Rey studied law and philosophy at the University of Freiburg.
+He subsequently taught philosophy at this university, ultimately earning the degree of Doctor of Law.
+During his time as a student, he did not drink wine and wore a hair-shirt.
 He was known for his modesty, meekness and chastity.

 In 1604, Rey accompanied, as preceptor (teacher-mentor), three young Swabian gentlemen on their travels through the principal parts of Europe.
 During six years of travel, he attended Mass very frequently.
 In every town they came to, he visited the hospitals and churches, passed several hours on his knees in the presence of the Blessed Sacrament, and was generous to the poor, sometimes giving them the very clothes off his back.

 Upon his return, he practiced law as a counselor or advocate, at Colmar in Alsace, France, where he came to be known as the 'poor man's lawyer'.
 He scrupulously forbore all invectives, detractions, and whatever might affect the reputation of any adversary.
 Disenchanted with the evils associated with his profession, he determined to join his brother George as a member of the Capuchin friars.